headwindz/terminator/README.md

 ## File System
 * [autojump](https://github.com/wting/autojump): navigate your filesystem based on learning your preferences.
-* [pm](https://github.com/Angelmmiguel/pm): the easy way to switch between your projects on ZSH
 * [colorls](https://github.com/athityakumar/colorls): beautiful alternative for ls command, with color and font-awesome icons

 ## Http